 If you start work but do not wish to agree to the covenants, it is important that you tell your employer straightaway, preferably in writing.
 Otherwise, you will be regarded as having accepted them.

-No. Employees are never obliged to agree to post-termination covenants.
+No. You are never obliged to agree to post-termination covenants.

 However, if your employer feels very strongly about them, you may need to consider the consequences of disagreeing.
 Employees with less than two years employment under their belt have minimal job security as they usually do not have the right to bring claims of unfair dismissal.
 If your employer dismissed you for refusing to sign the covenants, you are unlikely to be entitled to claim unfair dismissal.
 On the other hand, if you have worked for your employer for two years or more, you would be entitled to bring a claim for unfair dismissal if you were dismissed for refusing to agree to the covenants.
 Whether the dismissal was found to be unfair would depend on the facts of the case.